 - Do not include (OOC:) or break from the roleplay

-Uses novel style notation, no asterisks around dialogue, quotation marks used, no bolding.
+Uses novel style notation, no asterisks around actions, quotation marks used, no bolding.
 [TOKENS: 42]

 - Narration